Princes Harry and George Like Similar Disney Films

-Princes Harry and George have more in common than just family and royal titles, it seems they have similar taste in Disney and animated films.
+Princes Harry and George have more in common than just family and royal titles; it seems they have similar taste in Disney and animated films as well.
 Recently, Prince Harry and Meghan Markle were guests at the WellChild Awards, and they shared their thoughts about their favorite Disney films they like to watch again and again.

-Town & Country shared that Prince Harry, who has been a patron of WellChild for over ten years, and Duchess Meghan enjoyed spending the day with children involved in the program.
-Prince Harry shared that he and his nephew, Prince George love The Lion King.
+Town & Country shared that Prince Harry, who has been a patron of WellChild for over 10 years, and Duchess Meghan enjoyed spending the day with children involved in the program.
+Prince Harry shared that he and his nephew, Prince George, love The Lion King.
 Duchess Meghan says that she leans more towards the Little Mermaid, but says they both loved Zootopia.

 Reporter Rebecca English says that the couple seems to share a love of animated movies (which means they are the cool aunt and uncle to Prince George and Princess Charlotte).

-Both said they liked Zootropolis and Moana– Harry said his favorite moment was ‘when the chicken [Heihei] comes up and he finds himself out at sea in a boat’.”
+Both said they liked Zootropolis and Moana- Harry said his favourite moment was ‘when the chicken [Heihei] comes up and he finds himself out at sea in a boat’.

 Prince Harry has revealed the sweet thing he has in common with his nephew Prince George… https://t.co/3W0h4Ds0Dl pic.twitter.com/LtsRKLQLth